-Without DAG Serialization & persistence in DB, the Webserver and the Scheduler both need access to the DAG files.
-Both the scheduler and webserver parse the DAG files.
+Without DAG Serialization & persistence in DB, the Webserver and the Scheduler both needs access to the DAG files.
+Both the scheduler and webserver parses the DAG files.

 With DAG Serialization we aim to decouple the webserver from DAG parsing which would make the Webserver very light-weight.

 As shown in the image above, when using the this feature, the Scheduler parses the DAG files, serializes them in JSON format and saves them in the Metadata DB.

 The Webserver now instead of having to parse the DAG file again, reads the serialized DAGs in JSON, de-serializes them and create the DagBag and uses it to show in the UI.

 One of the key features that is implemented as the part of DAG Serialization is that instead of loading an entire DagBag when the WebServer starts we only load each DAG on demand from the Serialized Dag table.
 This helps reduce Webserver startup time and memory.
 The reduction is notable when you have large number of DAGs.

 Enable Dag Serialization¶